nix-community/dream2nix/README.md

 The intention is to integrate many existing 2nix converters into this framework, thereby improving many of the previously named aspects and providing a unified UX for all 2nix solutions.

 ### Test the experimental version of dream2nix
 There are different ways how dream2nix can be invoked (CLI, flake, In-tree, IFD).
-A simple way to try out dream2nix is to check out the repository of the software to package and drop this flake.nix inside it:
+A simple way to use dream2nix is to drop the following `flake.nix` inside the repository of the project intended to be packaged:
 ```nix
 {
   inputs.dream2nix.url = "github:nix-community/dream2nix";